astropy/astropy-APEs/APE6.rst

 APE6 is primarily a specification of a new standard for the interchange of tabular data in a text-only format.
-The proposed format handles the key issue of serializing column specifications and table metadata by using a JSON-encoded data structure.
+The proposed format handles the key issue of serializing column specifications and table metadata by using a YAML-encoded data structure.
 The actual tabular data are stored in a standard comma-separated-values (CSV) format, giving compatibility with a wide variety of non-specialized CSV table readers.

-Using JSON makes it extremely easy for applications to read both the standardized data format elements (e.g. column name, type, description) as well as complex metadata structures.
-Support for schemas to describe and validate the metadata is part of the standard along with support for non-ASCII unicode character encoding.
+Using YAML makes it extremely easy for applications *and humans* to read both the standardized data format elements (e.g. column name, type, description) as well as complex metadata structures.
+YAML also lends itself to simple table modifications by humans in a plain text editor.

 The implementation in ``astropy.io.ascii`` is relatively straightforward and will provide a significant benefit of allowing text serialization of most astropy